mercadopago/devsite-docs/guides/plugins/magento-two/payment-configuration.en.md

 ## Refunds and cancellations

+**Refunds** are transactions carried out when a certain charge is reversed and the amounts paid are returned to the buyer.
+This means that the customer will receive back the amount paid for the purchase of a certain product or service on their account or credit card statement.

+**Cancellations** happen when a purchase is made but the payment has not yet been approved for some reason.
+In this case, considering that the transaction was not processed and the establishment did not receive any amount, the purchase is canceled and therefore, no charge takes place.

+In the sections below you will find the necessary steps to accept returns and make cancellations in your store.

+### Refunds

-To **accept payment refunds**, you must activate the option in the configuration of your payment method by selecting the "Yes" option in the drop-down field.
+To accept payment refunds, you must activate the option in the configuration of your payment method by selecting the "Yes" option in the drop-down field.

 By enabling this option, the module will make the partial or total refund of the payment in Mercado Pago when a credit memo is created in the order.
 The refund is only made on payments that have the status Approved.

-If the refund is made in the Mercado Pago panel, the module is not prepared to create a credit memo automatically.
+> If the refund is made in the Mercado Pago panel, the module is not prepared to create a credit memo automatically.
 Due to this limitation, it is advisable that it is created from the store.

+### Cancelations

-To **cancel payments**, you must activate the option in the configuration of your payment method by selecting the "Yes" option in the drop-down field.
+To cancel payments made at your store, you must activate the option in the configuration of your payment method by selecting the "Yes" option in the drop-down field.

 By enabling this option, the module will cancel the payment in Mercado Pago when the order is canceled.